aws-samples/non-profit-blockchain/new-member/README.md

                 - *Org2
 ```

-## Step 9: Account A updates the channel configuration with the MSP for Account B
+## Step 9: Account A generates a channel configuration
 On the Fabric client node in Account A.

 This step generates a new channel configuration block that includes the new member owned by Account B. A configuration block is similar to the genesis block, defining the members and policies for a channel.
 In fact, you can consider a configuration block to be the genesis block plus the delta of configuration changes that have occurred since the channel was created.

-> For interest, 'genesis block' appears in two places in Fabric:
+For interest, 'genesis block' appears in two places in Fabric:
 >   1) The orderer is bootstrapped using a genesis block, which is used to create the orderer system channel.
 The genesis block is created using this command: `configtxgen -outputBlock`, and is passed to the orderer on startup, usually via an ENV variable or parameter (named `General.GenesisFile`).
 The system channel name defaults to 'testchainid' unless you override it.
 >   2) Application channels are created using a channel configuration block.
 The first of these becomes the genesis block for the channel.
 This is created using this command: `configtxgen -outputCreateChannelTx`.